-After my studies in business information technology in 1994 at Paris V and Brighton universities, I started out as database developer, then project coordinator, systems analyst and business analyst.
+After my studies in business information technology in 1994 at Paris V and Brighton universities, I started out as a database developer, project coordinator, systems analyst and business analyst.

-I moved to France in 2000, and spent 4 years as database developer, business analyst in the purchasing department of a large PC manufacturer, working with buyers to manage data and produce purchasing indicators.
+I moved to France in 2000, and spent 4 years as a database developer and business analyst in the purchasing department of a large PC manufacturer, working with buyers to manage data and produce purchasing indicators.

 - Business Management

 - Quality and Supply Chain